-

 Administrative and criminal sanctions are applicable in case of conduct of insurance activities without prior license.

-Insurance contracts concluded without proper authorization in violation of licensing requirements are considered null and void; however, this nullity and invalidity may not be used against the bona fide contracting parties (policyholders and insurance beneficiaries).
+Insurance and reinsurance contracts concluded without proper authorization in violation of licensing requirements are considered null and void; however, this nullity and invalidity may not be used against the bona fide contracting parties (policyholders and insurance beneficiaries).

 -